DavidM-Fox/avapi/README.md

 # Avapi
-Avapi is a C++ library utilizing the [Alpha Vantage API](https://www.alphavantage.co/) for fetching historical stock data.
+Avapi is a C++ library utilizing the [Alpha Vantage API](https://www.alphavantage.co/) for fetching historical stock and cryptocurrency data.
 This library currently implements a limited set of the API functions.

 # Prerequisites
 To use Avapi, the following is required: